apache/nuttx/fs/smartfs/README.txt

 - Add reporting of actual FLASH usage for directories (each directory occupies one or more physical sectors, yet the size is reported as zero for directories).
-- Add sector aging to provide some degree of wear-leveling.
-- Possibly steal a byte from the sector header's sequence number and implement a sector data verification scheme using a 1-byte CRC.